-As part of The Read’s ongoing investigation into the place and value of book reviewing in Aotearoa (where this article originally appeared, on 23 April 2015), I wanted to explore the ways in which Radio New Zealand National contributes to and supports our book culture.
+As part of The Read’s ongoing investigation into the place and value of book reviewing in Aotearoa, I wanted to explore the ways in which Radio New Zealand National contributes to and supports our book culture.
 As with print review media, discussion of books on radio can take the form of a feature, an author interview, or a review.
 To this list, radio adds a more performative element – books read aloud.
 I spoke to producers and presenters at Radio NZ, as well as booksellers around the country.

 Kim Hill’s author interviews on Saturday Mornings

 Kim Hill (right) is one of the most widely respected figures in our national media, and getting an author – or a book – on to her Saturday Mornings programme carries considerable cachet.
 I spoke to her producer Mark Cubey about how they choose their content, and why discussion of books is valuable.

 “Books are good way to explore ideas and people; that’s what life is all about,” says Cubey.
 He likes programming author interviews because “authors tend to be articulate and thoughtful and don’t have a marketing schtick; they’re still raw and honest.”
 In terms of Kiwis vs international, Cubey says: “I want to give weight to New Zealanders who are doing great work”, while also bringing listeners ideas and books from around the world.

 He’s very clear on his priorities though, “It’s not my job to help [Kiwi authors], it’s my job to make good radio”.
 Authors must be able to speak fluently, clearly, and engagingly.
 Books that don’t come with a radio-friendly author attached don’t make the grade.